kelsin/s2member_eot_warning/README.markdown

 # s2member EOT Warning

 This is a wordpress plugin that requires the [s2member plugin](http://wordpress.org/extend/plugins/s2member/).
-This plugin adds a wp-cron job that sends an email reminder when the EOT date is coming up.o
+This plugin adds a wp-cron job that sends an email reminder when the EOT date is coming up.

 ## Options